-This summer London Art Week is launching a new online platform, LAW DIGITAL.
-Discover over 5,000 years of art from the world's leading pre-contemporary galleries on 3 to 10 July 2020.
+Discover over 5,000 years of art from the world's leading pre-contemporary galleries at London Art Week Digital.
 For news on developments, join the London Art Week community and subscribe to receive regular email communications about the upcoming digital event.